PuiPui32071/Blue_Magpie-Recognizer/README.md

 - In there, one has the minimum validation loss, another has the highest validation accuracy.
 You can directly load the pre-trained model and use it.

 ## 🧪 Testing
-- When training is done, you can run `evaluation.ipynb` to check the performance of your model.
+- When training is done, you can run `eval_model.ipynb` to check the performance of your model.

-## ✅ Evaluation
+## 📈 Evaluation
 - Our trained model achieved 95% accuracy on the test dataset, which is beyond our expectation.
 - **Minimum loss:**
     | Class                        | Precision | Recall | F1-Score | Support |